MSrE M-19

 The MSrE M-19, also known as the Rubik R-02 after its designer Ernő Rubik, was a sport aircraft built in Hungary in 1937.
 Sándor Geönczy initially worked with Rubik on the project, but died before it was completed.
 The M-19 was a conventional, low-wing cantilever monoplane with a wing of elliptical planform and fixed, tailskid undercarriage.
 The pilot and passenger sat in tandem under a streamlined canopy that fully enclosed the cockpit, and the main wheels were covered with spats.
-When the design was finalised, Rubik's calculations were verified by the Aviation Institute in Warsaw and a single prototype contrstucted.
+When the design was finalised, Rubik's calculations were verified by the Aviation Institute in Warsaw and a single prototype constructed.

 The M-19 was displayed at Budapest's annual International Fair in May 1937, but was involved in a tragedy shortly thereafter.
 On 1 July, on its second test flight, the aircraft rolled over, killing veteran pilot István Dobos.
 Rebuilt after the crash, the M-19 was flown for a few more years and participated in a number of international competitions.
 However, no series production was ever undertaken and the prototype was finally burned at the end of 1942.